 - a problem-solving approach to work

 Competition varies between employment sectors, but office manager positions usually attract many applications.
 Relevant office experience is vital.
 Opportunities are available through recruitment agencies or junior administrative posts.

 It's also helpful to get experience that shows good teamworking and management skills.
 Taking on an extracurricular project or managing a team of volunteers is a good way of developing these skills, particularly if you haven't had the opportunity to apply them in a work environment.

 Office managers are employed across the board in the public, private, and charity sectors.
-In short, they're employed by any organisation that runs an office, from small businesses to public bodies and multinational corporations.
+In short, you can be employed by any organisation that runs an office, from small businesses to public bodies and multinational corporations.